raspberrypilearning/flappy-parrot/en/step_6.md

 ## Make Flappy fly

-Next, we want Flappy to flap upwards when you press the space bar.
+Next we want Flappy to flap upwards when you press the `space` bar.
 You'll need to time your taps to get through the gaps in the pipes.

-+ Can you add code to make Flappy fly upwards when you tap the spacebar?
++ Can you add code to make Flappy fly upwards when you tap the `space` bar?

 --- hints ---
 --- hint ---
-When the __space key is pressed__, Flappy should move upwards by __changing its y coordinate__ by a small amount (say 6).
-This should be __repeated 10 times__.
+When the `space key is pressed`, Flappy should move upwards by `changing its y coordinate` by a small amount (e.g.`6`).
+This should be `repeated 10 times`.
 --- /hint ---
 --- hint ---
 Here are the blocks you'll need: